JosePamplona/Dockerized-Elixir-Workbench/README.md

     ./app new
     ```

-    This will generate all the files and apply specific configurations.
+    This command generates schemas, changesets, context functions, tests, and migration files when applicable and apply specific configurations.

     It can accept all option flags from the task `mix phx.new` like `--no-html` or `--no-esbuild` (Full task [phx.new](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html) documentation).

-    This command also generate schemas, changesets, context functions, tests and migration files.

 ## Deployment

 1. This step is only required when deploying the service for the first time, a database reset is needed or the database container is detroyed.
 This command drops the project database (if any), creates a new one and run a seeding script:

     ```sh
-    ./app setup --env ENV
+    ./app setup --env [ENV]
     ```

-1. Once having a configured database, run the following command to deploy the service along with its configured required services and tools in a (local) production enviroment.
+1. Once having a configured database, run the following command to deploy the service along with its configured required services and tools.

     ```sh
-    ./app up --env ENV
+    ./app up --env [ENV]
     ```

-In both commands the flag `--env` is optional. `ENV` corresponds to the desired enviroment configuration to be deployed, by default is `dev`.
+In both commands the flag `--env` is optional.
+The argument `[ENV]` can be `dev`, `prod` or other and corresponds to the desired enviroment configuration to be deployed, by default is `dev`.

-### Custom commands <!-- omit in toc -->
+### Custom entrypoint

 There is the possibility of deploying the application by executing custom server initialization commands.
 For example, to run an elixir interactive console: `iex -S mix phx.server` in the server: